 In my life of personal enquiry, it is has been a deep journey to arrive at a place of authentic inner power.
 It has been easy to escape from that arrival to spin a story, be a victim or blame something of someone on the outside, rather than taking myself back to me and living from a place of self-care and full ownership of my life choices and interactions.
 It is a continuous practice

-In my young adult years, I had a mentor and guide in my life called Faith Nyquist.
+In my young adult years, there was a mentor and guide in my life, Faith Nyquist.
 A friend of mine wrote to her sharing her suicidal thoughts.
 Faith wrote back a simple succinct note.
-The words are etched in my being to this day. “ Honey whatever it is you are running from drop it now for you sure take it with you “
+The words are etched in my being to this day. “ Honey, whatever it is you are running from drop it now for you sure take it with you “

-I wonder what would it be like if Meghan had such a mentor and guide who helped her at such a transition time to come into her precious heart?
+I wonder what would it be like if Meghan had such a mentor and guide who helped her at such a transition time in her life?
 One who would support her in resting into her body and being and away from the mental spins.
-What would she have needed to let go of to do that?
+What would she have needed to let go of ?
 Would it had allowed her slowly look at the steps ahead to live her empowered life from within.
-It was a massive change for her to move to the UK, be married and step into an already established royal world.
+It was a massive change for her to move to the UK, marry and step into an already established royal world.
 For sure, prejudice and cultural difference pre-existed.
 Could Meghan have found something deep inside her that is whole and unshakable and not threatened by her external circumstances?
 Perhaps she had to leave and could it have been done more smoothly?

-If her story communicates one thing for young adults, it is to say that all the wealth, notoriety, status, do and external beauty does not necessarily bring happiness or security.
+If her story communicates one thing for young adults and adults too, it is to say that all the wealth, notoriety, status, and external beauty does not necessarily bring happiness or security.
 In this lock- down time where many are still in distress at been restricted to living with families or in small local communities, could it be a time to find, to access inner magnitude and potential?
-Could it be that when stripped of external activities that it may be time to explore your inner landscape?
+Could it be that when stripped of external activities that it may be time to explore an inner landscape?

 What could you do right now as you read this?